sailor-june/project-luna/readme.md

 ## technologies used
-html5
-css3
-jquery
+-html5
+-css3
+-jquery
-weather api from visualcrossing.com astronomy api from ipgeolocation.io
+-weather api from visualcrossing.com
+-astronomy api from ipgeolocation.io
-'the moon' font from cdnfonts.com
+-'the moon' font from cdnfonts.com

 ![](./img/about.png)

 [click here](https://sailor-june.github.io/project-luna/) to try it out!